 Q: I grouted my stone mosaic and now all the stones are stained by the grout.
 Can this be fixed?

-A: It is extremely important to seal stones, marble and unglazed ceramic or porcelain tiles with a grout and tile sealant prior to grouting.
+A: It is extremely important to seal stones, marble and porcelain tiles with a grout and tile sealant prior to grouting.
 This is due to the fact that these materials are all porous and therefore will absorb the grout pigments.
-If you wish to enhance the colour of stone or mosaic, you may want to consider using a stone enhancer instead of the standard sealant.
+If you wish to enhance the colour of stone or mosaic.

 Q: How much grout do I need for my mosaic?